learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 * Demonstrate an understanding of how the K-means Clustering algorithm works
 * Perform K-means Clustering with scikit-learn and interpret results
-* Use metrics such as Calinski Harabaz Scores (Variance Ratios) to determine the optimal number of clusters
+* Use metrics such as Calinski Harabasz Scores (variance ratios) to determine the optimal number of clusters

 ## Understanding the K-means Algorithm